INTRODUCTION, BACKGROUND AND AUTHORITY

 3. Approval of Uses and Designs

-- The use of University trademarks on any goods, merchandise or service or as part of a promotion or advertisement, must comply with this policy, Regent Policy 27-1 on Collegiate Licensing and the approved usage design specifications listed in the University’s brand and visual guidelines.
+- The use of university trademarks on any goods, merchandise or service or as part of a promotion or advertisement, must comply with Regent Policy 27-1 on Collegiate Licensing and the approved usage design specifications listed in the university’s brand and visual guidelines.

 4. Approval of Internal Users (Uses by University Departments and Units and Registered Student Organizations)

-- For more information on design specifications, or to obtain logo files, please review University Communications Brand and Visual Identity Guidelines.
+- For more information on design specifications, or to obtain logo files, please review University Marketing’s Brand and Visual Identity Guidelines.

 University trademarks may not be used when the use: